 He’d disappear for a little while.
 He’d come back.

 Eventually, I met a real-life angel who introduced me to a therapist who focused on love addiction.
 When I walked through that door, I was a shell of my former self, barely holding it together but unable to break the cycle on my own.

-Twice a week, we would do inner child work together, where I grieved the love I had never — and could never — receive from my parents, and I learned how to become a parent to myself.
+Twice a week, we would do inner child work together, where I grieved the love I had never — and could never — receive from my parents.
+I learned how to become a parent to myself.

 I took up a yoga practice and began experimenting with energy work.

 I studied A Course In Miracles like my life depended on it, because, in many ways, it did.

 I threw myself into being of service to other people.